getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 `name`:

-: _Optional_.
+: **Required**.
 The name of the device.
 This is typically a hostname.

 `family`: